 Is there an abandoned oil well under my property?

 You can check the approximate location of a well near your property by checking the California Department of Conservation Division of Oil, Gas, and Geothermal Resources (DOGGR) Well Finder program.

 I smell something that smells like gas.
 What can I do?

 Natural gas odors can be many different things including natural and man-made.
-If you do not believe it is from a natural gas leak* - it may be from an infrequent phenomenon from an off-shore source that the Air Quality Management District (AQMD) is investigating.
+If you do not believe it is from a natural gas leak* - it may be from an infrequent phenomenon from an unknown source that the Air Quality Management District (AQMD) is investigating.
 The Fire Department is aware of this issue, and we do not believe it is an immediate life safety issue.
 The Fire Department is working with AQMD to promptly report the issue when it occurs.
 It is important that affected citizens call 1-800-CUT-SMOG or use their online complaint tool to identify the location, time, and duration of the odor.